rmcanany/SolidEdgeStorekeeper/Readme.md

 ## PRE-POPULATING THE LIBRARY

 You can add items to the library ahead of time.
-Click the `Pre-populate` checkbox to get started.
+Enable the `Pre-populate` checkbox to get started.

 <p align="center">
   <img src="media/prepopulate_library.png">
 </p>

 To select an item, enable its checkbox.
-Checking on a category header, `Size 0.073-64` in this example, will select all items below it.
-You can select a category, then de-select any you don't want.
+Enabling the checkbox of a category header, `Size 0.073-64` in this example, will select all items below it.
+You can select a category, then de-select any items you don't want included.

 Once satisfied with the selection, click `Add to library` to start the process.
+After you do, the `Close` button text changes to `Stop`.
+Click that to stop processing.
+It may take a few seconds to register.
+It doesn't hurt to click it twice.

 To avoid confusion, the `Add to assembly` shortcut is disabled in this mode.
-Uncheck `Prepopulate` to get it back.
+Uncheck `Pre-populate` to get it back.

+One handy feature missing in the `TreeView` control is `multiselect`.
+That means you cannot select a range with click followed by SHIFT-click.
+It may be possible to add code to implement it, but it's not available now.

 ## CREATING NEW TEMPLATES